newaetech/CW305-Arm-DesignStart/README.md

 [standard simpleserial AES victim firmware](https://github.com/newaetech/chipwhisperer/tree/develop/hardware/victims/firmware/simpleserial-aes) and run our standard Jupyter tutorials.

-The end result is a powerful side-channel plaform with a customizable Arm Cortex target, which you can use as a starting point and customize for your own needs.
+The end result is a powerful side-channel platform with a customizable Arm Cortex target, which you can use as a starting point and customize for your own needs.
 Here are a few examples of what you can do: